 The Disadvantages Of Pushing Mongo

-There are quite a few disadvantages to pushing mongo that isn’t too obvious, but one that is, mongo pushing is not efficient.
+There are quite a few disadvantages to skateboarding mongo that isn’t too obvious, but one that is, mongo pushing is not efficient.
 When pushing mongo, your foot is on the tail of the board, which makes it more difficult to ollie, hop over small rocks and debris, and quickly avoid obstacles.

 1. Setting up Tricks is More Difficult